 customers.
 Free wifi.
 Recommended.

 Cambodian food - stir fries, fish soup, curries, fried chicken,

 fried rice, some veg dishes, all very reasonably priced.
 Many meals

 between $2 and $3.
 Specializing in tukiluks, the classic Cambodian

 fruit shake.
 Receive a free fruit shake with purchase of meal and

 Charming rooftop balcony restaurant and

 bar with a spectacular view overlooking the river and mountains.
 A

-of western and exclusive Khmer dishes prepared by a professional
+dishes prepared by a professional chef.
+Generous portions.
+Great

-Strudel!)
-Full bar with cocktails, cold beer, a selection of wines
+cocktails, cold beer, a selection of wines and fine spirits

 Friendly, very popular, western managed,